EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 leading to a total disclosure of approximately 577 pages of documents.
-After negotiation between the parties as to outstanding documents sought, the hearing on the petitioner's application for compliance was reduced to one issue --- a claim of attorney-client privilege on a document sent via electronic mail (e-mail) by Dwight Van Brunt, a Kimber employee, to Edelman, Denis Schusterman, another Kimber employee, and Jerry S. Goldman, an attorney in private practice.
+After negotiation between the parties as to outstanding documents sought, the hearing on the petitioner's application for compliance was reduced to one issue---a claim of attorney-client privilege on a document sent via electronic mail (e-mail) by Dwight Van Brunt, a Kimber employee, to Edelman, Denis Schusterman, another Kimber employee, and Jerry S. Goldman, an attorney in private practice.
 121 The e-mail also